-The Mission of the Office of Housing & Residence Life at Valdosta State University is to provide affordable quality housing in a safe and secure environment.
+The mission of the Office of Housing and Residence Life is to provide affordable quality housing in a safe and secure environment.
 Our caring and competent staff members are committed to serving students by creating a holistic living and learning community that fosters education, diversity, civic engagement, recreation, and personal growth through programming and leadership opportunities.

-Valdosta State University houses approximately 2,100 students on campus in five traditional residence halls, one suite-style hall, and two apartment communities.
+Valdosta State University houses approximately 2,950 students on campus in five traditional residence halls, two suite-style halls, and two apartment communities.
 Traditional residence halls offer double-occupancy rooms and community bathrooms opening onto conventional hallways.
 Brown, Georgia, Langdale, Lowndes, Patterson, and Reade are the traditional residence halls.
-The new Hopper Hall, a suite-style facility, will offer both private and semi-private rooms.
-The two apartment-style residence halls are Centennial Hall and Converse Hall.
-These apartment communities are available for upper-class students.
+The new Georgia Hall and Hopper Hall, suite-style facilities, offer both private and semi-private rooms.
+The two apartment-style residence halls are Centennial Hall, available for upper-class students, and Converse Hall, available for freshman-year students.

 National research shows that freshmen who live in the residence halls tend to experience greater academic and personal success during their college career.
 Our experience at Valdosta State University has been consistent with these findings.
 For this reason, VSU has a program for all incoming freshmen to live in the residence halls.
-After their first year students may choose to live in Centennial Hall or Converse Hall, if space is available.
+After their first year students may choose to live in Centennial Hall or the private (2 person) suites of Georgia and Hopper Halls, if space is available.
 Our Housing staff strives to pair students together, according to their preferences marked on the housing applications.
 Students also have the option of rooming with a friend who will also be attending VSU.
 All students have to do is to mutually request each other by placing their requested roommate name(s) on their housing application.
 The Housing office does their best to accommodate all requests.

 Where you choose to live during your college years is paramount in defining your college experience.
 Housing and Residence Life provides a distinctive and dynamic living and learning environment.
 Campus living is convenient, with all residence halls being just a short walk from classes, labs, the library, entertainment, and dining.
 But, living on campus is about so much more than just proximity.
-It is about lifelong friend-ships, opportunities for involvement and employment, 24-hour staff support, and lead-ership development.
+It is about lifelong friendships, opportunities for involvement and employment, 24-hour staff support, and leadership development.
 We encourage you to explore all the benefits of campus living.